 - You will undergo security checks and vetting procedures.

-Prospects are good in this line of work, with major employers including the police forces and law enforcement agencies, and government departments and agencies, such as the Serious Fraud Office, MI5 and MI6.
+Prospects are good in this line of work, with major employers including the police forces and law enforcement agencies, and government departments and agencies, such as the Serious Fraud Office, The Security Service (MI5) and the Secret Intelligence Service (MI6).
 Private employers include IT security and specialist forensic computing companies, as well as banks and financial organisations.

 You can find jobs advertised on specialist employment websites such as CyberSecurityJobsite.com.